About Song Contest

 Song Contest used to feature a senior division, consisting of the 10th, 11th, and 12th grade classes, and a junior division for the 7th, 8th, and 9th graders.
 In the very early years of Song Contest, all grades competed against each other, but they were soon split into two divisions because it was felt that the junior division would "rarely be able to win against the senior high school sections."
 The junior division was discontinued after 1956.
 Freshmen did not participate in the competition portion of Song Contest until 1967, but they did perform as an exhibition during intermission.

 The first Song Contest was held for the boys in 1921.
 The first girls' competition was held the following year, in 1922.
-The two competitions were held separately until 1952, when the first combined contest took place at the newly-built Kekūhaupiʻo "hangar".
+The two competitions were separate until 1952, when the first combined contest took place at the newly-built Kekūhaupiʻo "hangar".

 Hōʻike, as an exhibition of mele and hula, was first introduced in 1966 or 1967 by Winona Beamer.